 Dala hills served as home to the very first settlers in Kano.
 It was here that the original dwellers built their homes using the hills as models.
 Some of the structures still stand till date and the hills have retained their tourism values.

 7. Visit the Kano Wall

 This is one of the oldest and most intricate parts of the city.
 Built over 600 years ago, the wall stands 18 metres high and covers an area of radius 14 kilometres.
 Maybe not as magnificent as the Great Wall of China, the wall still did well to protect the city during its wars.
 Personally one of my favourite things about Kano, I advise that every traveller make effort to check this out.

 Formerly serving as home to the Emir, Converted into a museum to tell the rich history of Kano.
 The artefacts on display around the museum tell the story of Kano from the pre-colonial era and the city’s transition into more modern times.
 The different sections of the Museum hold different kinds of Nigerian art and crafts.
 Originally built in the 15th century, it has become a National monument.
 The museum preserves Hausa and Fulani tradition.

 9. Eat at a Local Restaurant

-The best way to explore a city remains exploring its delicacies.
+The best way to explore a city remains to explore its delicacies.
 You should take time out to enjoy the indigenous cuisines at one of the local restaurants and discover for yourself if the reputation of Tuwo shinkafa precedes it.
 You also get the chance to taste suya and Kilishi prepared by the people that pioneered it.

 10. Take a stroll

-When it comes down to it, there is perhaps no better way to explore the Kano than on foot.
+When it comes down to it, there is perhaps a no better way to explore the Kano than on foot.
 You never know what you might find in the streets of the ancient city.

-Do you think our list is lacking in anyway?
+Do you think our list is lacking in any way?
 Feel free to share your thoughts in the comments.
 Get amazing deals on all your favourite hotels when you Book hotels in Kano on hotels.ng